4lifdaniel/ambanksei/React_Charts.md

 import { useEffect, useState } from "react";
 import { Bar } from "react-chartjs-2";
 import { fetchData } from "../apiService";
-import {
-  Chart,
-  CategoryScale,
-  LinearScale,
-  PointElement,
-  BarElement,
-} from "chart.js";
+import { Chart } from "chart.js/auto";
+import ChartDataLabels from "chartjs-plugin-datalabels";

 //Chart.register() function is used to register scales and elements with the Chart.js library.
-Chart.register(CategoryScale, LinearScale, PointElement, BarElement);
+Chart.register(ChartDataLabels);

 const BarChart = () => {
   const [chartData, setChartData] = useState(null);